 In 1995, the Lake Merritt Institute installed the first aeration fountain at Lake Merritt.
 Funds were raised by former chairperson Winn Walsh, including a grant from the Strong Foundation.
 The unit was located at the Trestle Glen arm of the Lake, behind the barrier encompassing the outfalls of storm drains 6, 7 and 8.
 It was donated to the City of Oakland and maintained by the Institute.
 After several renovations, this fountain was moved to the end of the Glen Echo arm.

 In 1999, generous donations by Andrew K. C. and Magdalene Wong provided for the installation of two new fountains.
-They are located at the end of the Trestle Glen arm, and at the Bandstand Cove.
+They were located at the end of the Trestle Glen arm, and at the Bandstand Cove.
 A bronze plaque, in both English and Chinese, honors their generosity near the dock by the Bandstand Beach.
+A fourth fountain was added later at the 18th St.

 These popular fountains add oxygen to the water, which is important because the uses of Lake Merritt have been listed by the U.S. Environmental Protection as being impaired by low oxygen.
 Water quality in an area of about one acre around each unit is improved by the transfer of oxygen from the air, and by mixing the top and bottom layers of the Lake.
 They also provide aesthetic enhancement to our Jewel of Oakland.